Mujanov3737/System-Design-and-Agile/README.md

 ## If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?

 The use-case diagram would likely be the document I would want to revise if I were to go back.
 The diagram captures much of the functionality the system might have but I felt that perhaps the functionality of the customer could be more explicit.
-The customer would choose which packages to purchase that would then authorize them for the appropriate functionality.
+In the requirements document, the customer would need to choose which packages to purchase that would then authorize them for the appropriate functionality.
 This is implied in the use-case diagram but I feel it may read clearer if I were to have the customer first have a use-case of purchasing a package before they can take a test or schedule an appointment.

 ## How did you interpret the user’s needs and implement them into your system design?
 Why is it so important to consider the user’s needs when designing?